 Hurley is a pretty village, down by the Thames, with reminders of its medieval monastic past scattered amongst its later houses.
 St Birinus is said to have inspired the building of the parish church there, around AD 700.
 The Vikings forded the Thames at Hurley in AD 894 when marching from Essex to Gloucester and may have destroyed this early building.

-The church was rebuilt as Hurley Priory in the mid-11th century as a memorial to Athelaise, the first wife of the great Geoffrey De Mandeville who was Lord of the Manor.
-It was dedicated by St. Osmund.
-Geoffrey’s second wife, Lasceline, had persuaded him to establish the monastery, and she was later buried there.
-Princess Edith, sister of Edward the Confessor.
-The aisleless parish church was once the priory church where these two were laid to rest.
-It is mostly Norman, but excavation has revealed the Saxon predecessor.
-The 13th and 14th century refectory and other monastic buildings around the lost cloister are now private homes.
-To the west are a dovecote and tithe-barn.
-The Old Bell Inn is thought to have been the Priory’s guesthouse, established in 1135.
-The sanctus bell hung above its door, and was rung to announce the arrival of new guests.
-One such was Henry IV who arrived here just after murdering his predecessor, Richard II.
-He came to pray for the soul of his late wife, but ended up discussing the monastery’s privileges.
+The church was rebuilt as a Benedictine priory in the mid-11th century in memory of Athelaise, the first wife of William the Conqueror’s friend, Geoffrey de Mandeville, who was lord of the manor.
+It was dedicated by St Osmund.
+Geoffrey’s second wife, Lasceline, had persuaded him to establish the nunnery and she was later buried there herself, along with Princess Edith, sister of King Edward the Confessor.
+The aisleless parish church of today is all that remains of this old Norman priory church.
+The 13th and 14th century refectory and other monastic buildings around the lost cloister are now a private home but can be seen through an adjoining arch.
+To the west is a dovecote and tithe barn.
+The Old Bell Inn, nearer the main Henley Road, is one of the claimants to the title of the ‘oldest pub in England’.
+It is thought to have been the Priory’s guesthouse, established in 1135.
+The sanctus bell hung above its door and was rung to announce the arrival of new guests.
+One such was Henry IV who arrived there just after murdering his predecessor, Richard II.
+He came to pray for the soul of his late wife but ended up discussing the monastery’s privileges.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.|